Amuff1n/Study-Buddy/README.md

 # Study-Buddy
-An android application to aide students in forming study groups.
+An android application to aid students in forming study groups.

-test push please ignore
 # Study Buddy

 ## How to contribute